OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Related Work

 \subsection{Summary}

-Depending on the specific focuses and assumptions, the previously mentioned TAD evaluation methods can yield significantly different outcomes.
-In certain extreme scenarios characterized by long anomaly events or fragmented detection results, the point-based and event-based evaluation methods will probably generate misleading results, thereby constraining their applicability \cite{Taxonomy}.
-In this study, we propose a comprehensive TAD evaluation method based on the operator interest to aid operators in selecting more effective detectors for practical applications, and demonstrate its robust performance on the special scenario dataset and five real-world datasets.
+Depending on specific focuses and assumptions, the aforementioned point-based and event-based evaluators will probably generate misleading results in certain extreme scenarios.
+These scenarios are typically characterized by long anomaly events or fragmented detection results, which restricts the applicability of evaluators \cite{Taxonomy}.
+In this study, we propose a comprehensive TAD evaluator based on the operator interest to aid operators in selecting more effective detectors for practical applications, and demonstrate its robust performance on the special scenario dataset and five real-world datasets.